patrickasafe/dd-character-sheet/README.md

 * Create a generic component that will represent "Inspiration", "Proficiency Bonus", "Passive Wisdom".
 This component will contain a textfield or numbercounter sided by a title description.

-* Create a generic component for "Skill" and "Saving Throws", something like: Icon + counter + description.
+* Create a generic component for "Skill" (skills must have a proficiency check ) and "Saving Throws", something like: Icon + counter + description.

 * Create a component for "Other Proficiencies", "Languages" and "Features & Traits".
 I can imagine something like a textfield that adds new itens to the character object, they act like todo cards.